peterjunpark/ROCm/docs/how-to/rocm-for-ai/inference/benchmark-docker/sglang.rst

             .. rubric:: Benchmarking examples

-            Here are some examples of running the benchmark with various options.
+            Here are some examples of running the benchmark with various options:

             * Latency benchmark